IBM/aspera-cli/README.erb.md

 x.y.z
 ```

-Then, follow the section relative to the product you want to inbteract with: Files, Faspex, ...
+Then, follow the section relative to the product you want to inbteract with: Aspera on Cloud, Faspex, ...

 Detailed generic information on configuration can be found in section: [aslmcli](#aslmcli).